-Rowan Atkinson is a second-generation homeschooler and is a recently graduated homeschool mama after homeschooling for two decades with four children.
+Rowan Atkinson is a second-generation homeschooler and is a recently graduated homeschool mama after homeschooling her four children for two decades.

 - Don’t use recess as chore time; instead, take a break.

 - If you don’t put your own oxygen mask on, you can’t put on your kids’ oxygen masks.

 - Housecleaners can take care of your house, but you are the only one who can take care of your kids.